 - Can an off-campus location offer credit-bearing courses that are not a part of a registered program at the main campus or a branch campus?

 No. All courses which an institution offers for credit at an extension site or at an extension center must be part of a registered program at an institution’s principal center or branch campus and are subject to the standards of all registered curricula (section 54.3 of regulations).

 - Can a site or center offer a whole program on a rotating schedule?

 No. No complete programs may be offered at a site or center on any schedule.
 The institution needs to be able to identify a course or courses that will never be offered at the center for the location to be categorized as a center.
 Offering a whole program at an off-campus location constitutes establishment of a branch campus.
 Establishment of a branch campus requires master plan amendment and registration of programs and, potentially, Governor’s approval for a public institution, charter amendment for an independent college, or Commissioner’s consent to a proprietary college’s certificate of incorporation with the Department of State.
-However, see questions 12 and 13, below, for possible waivers of master plan amendment approval.

 - Can an extension center identify courses offered via distance education from the main campus as the courses that will never be offered at the site/center?

 No. Coursework offered by distance education from the main campus is judged as available at the extension location and, therefore, cannot be counted as physically taken at the home campus.
 If a complete program is available at the extension location, then the location is operating as a branch campus and needs to be approved as such.